haerphi/workshop-node-red/README.md

 - First step: we will insert a todo in the database in the collection `todo` so in the collection field of mongodb2 just write `todo` and change to operation to get `insertOne` <br>
   ![mongodbInsert](./img/mongodbInsert.png)

-- now you can add a `http in` node and configure it as `post` and for the `/newUser` ("verification" just mean, if you want to do a real api, you should put some condiction there)<br>
+- now you can add a `http in` node and configure it as `post` and for the `/newUser` ("verification" just mean, if you want to do a real api, you should put some condictions there)<br>
   ![registeruser](./img/registeruser.png)